LEARNAcademy/Instructor-Resources/javascript/functions.md

 - can create a function that is reusable and dynamic
 - can distinguish between a function call and a function expression
 - can utilize parameters within a function
-- can demonstrate the use of pseudocode to guide logical steps
+- can demonstrate the use of pseudocode to guide strict inequality steps

 #### Vocabulary
 - function